 Yes.
 JRM (our trash company) will take one large (bulk) item per week with your regular trash. a “bulk item” is an item, not trash, construction debris, hazardous waste, etc. It is an item that will not fit in your 32 gallon trash barrel.
 For example: one headboard, or one couch, or one table, or one mattress, or one box spring etc.

 There are several places that will accept ink and toner cartridges.
-Examples are: The Health Department (90 Colon Street), Staples (North Beverly Plaza), Keller-Williams office at the Cummings Center, or containers outside the Purchasing Office (2nd Floor, City Hall).
+Examples are: Staples (North Beverly Plaza), Keller-Williams office at the Cummings Center or do a Google search

 Reducing access to unwanted medication is now a national public health and safety strategy.
 Many Americans are not aware that medicines in home cabinets are highly susceptible to diversion, misuse and abuse.
 Many studies show that almost half of youth who have misused prescription medications gained fist access from medicine cabinets of family of friends.
 There is a drop off box at the Beverly Police Station and Beverly Hospital.